About Atkin Chambers

 Atkin Chambers is a leading set of barristers, based in London, with an international reputation for providing advocacy and advice on cases concerning domestic and worldwide construction, engineering and infrastructure project development and disputes.

-Described as the “premier construction set1,” members’ extensive expertise and experience also encompasses complimentary areas such as energy, information technology and telecommunications, professional negligence, shipping, professional negligence and general commercial law.
+Described as the “construction powerhouse” by Legal 500 (2016) members’ extensive expertise and experience also encompasses complementary areas such as energy, information technology and telecommunications, professional negligence, shipping, professional negligence and general commercial law.